tushar239/SpringRestExample/readme_springwebmvc.txt

 Unless a specific handler mapping is defined in your context, it will use default handler mapping.

 e.g. RequestMappingHandlerAdapter
 It actually calls controller's matched method.
-Before that it does a lot many things like resolving matched methods arguements and after invoking a method, resolving return type of the method.
+Before that it does a lot many things like resolving matched methods arguments and after invoking a method, resolving return type of the method.

 It has